defano/wyldcard/README.md

 ### User-defined functions

-A user-defined function handler is a subroutine scripted by the user that performs some action and optionally returns a value.
-More accurately, all user-defined functions return a value, but those which do not explicitly call `return` implicitly return `empty` (equivalent to `return ""`).
+A function handler is a subroutine scripted by the user that performs some action and optionally returns a value.
+More accurately, all user-defined functions return a value, but those which do not explicitly call `return` implicitly return `empty`.

 Note that user-defined function handlers may not...

-* Be invoked using the `[the] <function> of ...` syntax (like you'd use for a built-in function)
+* Be invoked using the `[the] <function> of ...` syntax (like you'd use with a built-in function)
 * Have the same name as another function in the same script, or the same name as a HyperTalk command or keyword.
 HyperTalk does not support function overloading (two functions with the same name but having different parameters).
 * Be nested inside of other functions or handlers